 - Choose the required mail items

-- In the Home Tab choose the small black arrow of the Junk option.
+- In the Home Tab, select the small black arrow of the Junk option.

 - Choose the option Report Junk

-A warning message appears and inform the user that the mail item will be reported as a SPAM.
+A warning message appears and informs the user that the mail item will be reported as a SPAM.
 Choose the “Yes” option.

 When we choose the “yes” option, the following events will accrue:

-In the following screenshot, we can see a mail item that was reported as an SPAM.
+In the following screenshot, we can see a mail item that reported as a SPAM.
 The mail item will be moved automatically to the Junk Email folder.

-In the Sent items folder, we can see a “new mail” sent to the Microsoft abuse team that includes attachment (the mail that was reported as SPAM).
+In the Sent Items folder, we can see a “new mail” sent to the Microsoft abuse team that includes an attachment (the E-mail that reported as SPAM).

-After the SPAM mail was sent to the Microsoft abuse team, a “response mail” will be sent to the user.
-In the following screenshot, we can see the ”approval mail” that was sent by the Microsoft support team.
+After the SPAM mail sent to the Microsoft abuse team, a “response mail” will be sent to the user.
+In the following screenshot, we can see the ”approval E-mail” that was sent by the Microsoft support team.

-When we install the Microsoft Junk E-mail Reporting Add-in for Outlook 2007, the option of “report junk” will be added on the top menu option.
+When we install the Microsoft Junk E-mail Reporting Add-in for Outlook 2007, the option of “report junk” will be added to the top menu option.